moratilla/www.moratilla.com/_posts/2020-05-01-sprint-dos.md

 I have decided to focus this week in review the state of the PhaserJS project, a framework for game development in JavaScript.
-I used it years ago, and it's still evolving, so looking something for self-motivation, I have been looking to challenge myself to port some speedlearning games to html5 with the help of this framework.
+I used it years ago, and it's still evolving, so looking something for self-motivation, I have been looking to challenge myself to port some speed learning games to HTML5 with the help of this framework.

-Next week I will be writting monographics about these topics:
+Next week I will be writing monographics about these topics:

 * CircleCI vs Github Actions
 * VPN with tinc